Conditional compilation

 In C and some languages with a similar syntax, this is done using an '#ifdef' directive.

 A similar procedure, using the name "conditional comment", is used by Microsoft Internet Explorer from version 5 to 9 to interpret HTML code.
 There is also a similar proprietary mechanism for adding conditional comments within JScript, known as conditional compilation.

+Examples

+C# provides preprocessor directives for conditional compilation.